 We fell for the Instant Pot craze this winter with the purchase of a 6-quart, nine function unit.
 It is a single appliance designed to replace rice, slow, and electric pressure cookers in the home kitchen.
 It performs each of these functions well, but I view its ability to sauté meats and vegetables without dirtying another pan as a major attraction.
 The Instant Pot is simple to use, but it needs a little experimentation to adapt your recipes to its functions.

 I started with a few simple recipes like cooking dried beans, making a beef stew, and experimenting with a few soups like this one for split pea soup with ham hocks.
 However, there are a few challenges with my family’s recipe for pea soup.
 When made according to Instant Pot directions, the ham hock and the split peas are cooked together.
 The problem here is that split peas take about 20 minutes in the pressure cooker, whereas ham hocks take about 45 minutes to reach that falling off the bone state.
 Though no doubt, there are better solutions, I have developed a two-stage cooking technique with the instant pot where I pre-cook the ham hock for 20 minutes at high pressure, drain the liquid, then start the split pea soup again from scratch.
-You can keep all or part of the ham broth, but I tend to throw most of it out and start again with fresh water.
+I keep 8 cups of the ham broth to add smoky ham flavors to the soup..

 - 1 smoked ham hock (about 1 pound)